Mums Galore at the Big Box Store!

 Here in the Deep South, when it's the "Dog Days of August,"...have you ever seen all the garden mums filling the shelves and in full bloom at the big box stores?
 If so, maybe you noticed how the flowers are often wilting and turning brown...unless you got there right after the truck delivered them, before the August heat got to them?
 But go back the next day, or buy and plant some of them in your yard...you'll see how quickly the blooms will melt in the August heat.
 Better yet, I take that back - DO NOT buy them!
 August is just too early for buying mums when they're in full flower.

-You see, mums are cool-season fall flowering perennials that are not supposed to bloom in the heat of summer and, when they do, the flowers quickly fade.
+You see, mums are cool-season fall flowering perennials that are not supposed to bloom in the heat of summer.
+When they do, the flowers quickly fade from the heat.
 On the other hand, when mums bloom in cool weather, they'll bloom for a month or more.

 Why are the mums at the southern big box stores are in full bloom in August?
 It's because they have these stores have them shipped in from cooler regions further north.
 Or, in some cases, the box stores buy mums from local growers in the South who force the plants to bloom early.
 This way stores can get an early start selling them.
 Either way, no matter what store you're shopping in, avoid purchasing mums in August that are in full bloom.
 It's okay to purchase and plant "tightly budded" mums in August, but wait to purchase one's that are in bloom until the temperatures have cooled down for the season.
 Otherwise, if you buy the full-bloomers on impulse, within a few days you'll probably be sorry you did.